peterdalle/semproducible/README.md

 The column `Species` is a factor, which means that you will get an error if used with semproducible.

-However, use the `drop_non_numeric = TRUE` to automatically drop columns that is not numeric:
+Use `drop_non_numeric = TRUE` to automatically drop any column that is not numeric:

 ```r
 code <- semproducible(iris, drop_non_numeric = TRUE)
 ```

-The column `Species` is now dropped, which a message informs you of:
+The column `Species` is now dropped:

 ```
 Dropped 1 non-numeric column(s): Species